kavya-18/RAG-Powered-Document-Assistant/README.md

 ##  How to Use

 ### **Step 1: Upload Your PDFs**
-- Drag and drop your PDF files into the sidebar
-- Support for multiple PDFs at once
+- Supports for even multiple PDFs at once

 ** Choose a Mode**
 **Mode 1: Summary Generator**